Experience Scarborough FAQ

 Will food be provided?

-We will provide breakfast and lunch at no charge.
+We will provide lunch, and dinner for you at no charge.
 We hope you come hungry, because you will eat well while you're here!

 What do I need to wear?